ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 . ./3-paths

 3. Example output:
-11

-4. Example with extra empty entries:
-PATH=/home/julien/bin:/home/julien/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:::::/hello
-. ./3-paths
-12
+6

 ## Notes

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
-- The second line counts directories using `tr` and `grep -c`.
+- The second line counts PATH directories using an array and outputs the total number.
-- Must be sourced or executed in the shell to see the PATH.
+- Works correctly even if PATH contains empty entries (::).